TransLinkForecasting/conda_env/README.md

 #### Optional, set install and cache path

-By default, uv will install python executable and cache in local user directories, you can set it to common directories if preferred:
+By default, uv will install the Python executable and cache in local user directories.
+You can set them to common directories if preferred:

 ```powershell
 SET UV_PYTHON_INSTALL_DIR=C:\ProgramData\uv\python